Maxident: Songs

 Maxident opens with "Case 143", an electro-hop and pop song that likens the confusion one feels when falling in love to an unsolved "case", referencing the number 143, which means "I love you".
 A lo-fi R&B-pop song featuring saxophone riffs, "Chill" discusses a couple whose relationship has "cooled down" but unsuccessfully attempt to avoid a breakup as they do not want to hurt each other.
-"Give Me Your TMI" is a glitch hop track with progressive funk sound driven by guitar riffs and bass.
+"Give Me Your TMI" is a glitch hop track with a progressive funk sound driven by guitar riffs and bass.
 Providing background to "Case 143", the song expresses how one becomes more curious about the person they are interested in.
 "Super Board" is a darksynth track that creates a "cyberpunk atmosphere" using bass synths and hip-hop drums.
 Unlike other tracks, the song conveys the uplifting message to never give up, including the sound effect "nyaun".

 Tracks five through seven are performed in sub-units.
 In the drill diss track "3Racha", Bang Chan, Changbin, and Han convey their pride and ambition as the production team 3Racha, such as chart success and friendship in the face of fame.
-Next is Lee Know, Hyunjin and Felix's "sensual" R&B track "Taste", which details physical intimacy and describes the "mysterious atmosphere" surrounding two people who struggle with the inability to love, evoking a more mature image than previous tracks.
+Next is Lee Know, Hyunjin, and Felix's "sensual" R&B track "Taste", which details physical intimacy and describes the "mysterious atmosphere" surrounding two people who struggle with the inability to love, evoking a more mature image than previous tracks.
 Performed by Seungmin and I.N, the "feel-good" pop rock track "Can't Stop" is about one's heart beating faster when around somebody they like and has a "fresh, honest and heartwarming" teenage school vibe.
-The EP closes with the Korean version of "Circus", a hip hop-dance song comparing themselves as circus performers.
+The EP closes with the Korean version of "Circus", a hip hop-dance song comparing themselves to circus performers.